Skip to main content

 The perennially popular Poster Session provides a unique opportunity for individuals to present their academic research, progressive ideas, or public programs through illustrated and informative posters.
 The Poster Session allows presenters and attendees to engage in discourse with one another and network in an informal setting.

-To present at WMA's 2025 Poster Session, you must be in attendance, standing next to your poster where you can interact with attendees, answer questions, and discuss your projects/research on Friday, October 3rd from 10:15 to 11:00am.
+To present at WMA's 2026 Poster Session, you must be in attendance, standing next to your poster where you can interact with attendees, answer questions, and discuss your projects/research on Friday, September 25th in the Exhibit Hall.

 What is a Roundtable Discussion?
 What is the role of the Host?